GS-4928/GS-4928.github.io/_posts/2024-04-01-Assessing-Campaign-Performance-Using-Chi-Square-Test-For-Independence..md

 Tags: [AB Testing, Hypothesis Testing, Chi-Square, Python]
 ---

-In this project, I applied a Chi-Square Test For Independence (a Hypothesis Test) to assess the performance of two types of mailers that were sent out to promote a new service!
+In this project, we applied a Chi-Square Test For Independence (a Hypothesis Test) to assess the performance of two types of mailers that were sent out to promote a new service being offered by our client

 # Table of contents